keeganhsna/honey-aws/README.md

 See also the list of [contributors](https://github.com/kylelobo/The-Documentation-Compendium/contributors) who participated in this project.

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
-- Hat tip to anyone whose code was used
-- Inspiration
 -  Cole, Eric; Northcutt, Stephen.
 "Honeypots: A Security Manager's Guide to Honeypots".[1]<a name = "honeypot_term"></a>